 With US polls closing on Tuesday night, after voters cast their ballots in person following a historic turnout of early and absentee votes across the country, we have gathered some of our past coverage to reflect on the issues at stake in this election.
 Key US political concerns we have reported on in recent years include:

-- Widespread efforts to overthrow the legacy of racism and white supremacy America was built on.
+- Widespread efforts to overthrow the legacy of

-- The continued fight for the equal rights of women, people of colour, Indigenous and LGBTQ people under the law.
+- The continued fight for the equal rights of

 Our coverage on these and other important issues have been collected on one page dedicated to the 2020 US Election.
 We will be updating this with reactions and breaking news as voting results come in this week.
 Further analysis of what it all means for the art world will appear in our December print edition.
 And for any of our US readers who did not already send in early ballots: go vote!